 Moore studied for the priesthood at St Kieran's College, Kilkenny, and was ordained on 12 June 1912.
 His first appointment was to the industrial city of Bradford, England.
 There he realised there was continuous work to be done in visiting homes and institutions.
 He was also confronted with what poverty and illness meant in daily life.
 Home visiting was always an important part of his ministry.
 He also served in Leeds and Manchester.

 In 1913 Moore met Monsignor John McKenna, parish priest of Masterton, New Zealand, who was on a return visit to Ireland.
 Both men were from the same parish.
 Moore volunteered for the New Zealand mission, was accepted, and sailed for New Zealand with McKenna.
 He stopped off in Perth for six months to visit his favourite sister, who was a nun there.

 He arrived in New Zealand in early 1914 and was appointed a curate in New Plymouth.
 In 1915 he became the first parish priest at Ohura and Whangamomona, in the King Country, where he stayed for four years.
-This was regarded as the last of the mission stations; it covered the area from Te Wero to Matapehi, a distance of 150 miles.
+This was regarded as the last of the mission stations; it covered a huge area.
 There was no motor transport and Moore travelled his parish on horseback.

 Soon after Moore's arrival the local bank manager expressed his concern about the church overdraft.
 A few days later Moore advertised in a Catholic paper for financial help.
 His appeal raised enough money to pay off the debts and build the Ohura church.
 Moore then spent six years as parish priest at Eltham, establishing schools there and one at Kaponga, followed by four years at Patea.